Click here to view and discuss this page in DocCommentXchange. In the future, you will be sent there automatically.

-Execute prepared statements to provide performance advantages for statements that are used repeatedly.
+Prepared statements provide performance advantages for statements that are used repeatedly.
 ODBC provides a full set of functions for using prepared statements.

 Prepare the statement using SQLPrepare.